-If soil samples from areas of similar soil, fertilizer use and management are combined, then describe that process and justify why you feel they are similar enough to combine into a "representative" sample.
-That's fine, just describe why.
+If soil samples from areas of similar soil, fertilizer use and management are combined, describe the process and justify combining for a "representative" sample.

 Keep all soil test results (or copies of them) in this file as part of your nutrient management plan.
 Please do not send them in to DEP individually.
 If you've been soil testing for years, remember to add copies of all those past results to your NMP file.